abdulmoizeng/python-baby-steps/README.md

 - Introduction to templates
 - A minimal flask app implementing the idea of Templating

+#### Some fun challenges are awaiting in the /challenges directory.

 ### Contributions

 Contributions are always welcome.
 Feel free to add your python related snippets under their respective steps and giving PRs.